chenxin-yan/footnote.nvim/README.md

 **Organize footnote**: `require('footnote').organize_footnotes()` (default: `<leader>of`)

-- organize all references based on order of orcurrence in the document
+- organize all references based on order of occurrence in the document
-- footnote content would be sorted based on numerical value in the footnote reference
+- footnotes are sorted based on numerical value in their references

 ![organize-foonotes-preview](./organize-footnotes-preview.gif)